GP extended access hubs

 What can I expect at a hub consultation with a GP or nurse?

 One of the added benefits of the primary care access service is that the GP or nurse will have access to view a summary of your medical record during your visit to the primary care access hub.
 Having access to view your medical record means that the clinician will have a greater understanding of your medical history and health needs and can then choose the treatment that is right for you.
 The clinician will ask you for your consent before accessing your medical record.

 Using this service will not affect your registration at your usual GP practice.

 Who will have access to my medical record?

 Authorised clinicians only, such as a GP, practice nurse or healthcare assistant, will have access to view your medical record.
+Clinicians can only review your medical record if you have given your expressed consent.
 The clinician will not be able to amend your medical records but will send a summary of the consultation and treatment provided to your registered GP.

 Your medical information will be treated with the strictest of confidence.
 All Enfield GP practices have agreed to sign up to a data sharing agreement which sets out what information will be shared, how and when.

 What if I don’t want my medical records to be shared?